 - Young people, especially families, leaving Findhorn Ecovillage for lack of a ‘suitable’ home

 - More Foundation core-workers commuting into the Ecovillage – and vehicle running costs add strain on minimum wage earners

 - Older Community members seeking to move back to The Park as the Ecovillage offers social inclusion they want in their more dependent years.

-In a Community Survey undertaken in February 2016, 94% of 339 respondents stated that more affordable accommodation was needed at The Park;
+In a Findhorn Community survey in February 2016 94% of 339 respondents felt that more affordable accommodation was needed at The Park;

 Being a Landlord

-- Cornelia Featherstone, Housing Director
+- Cornelia Featherstone, Director Caring Community

 - Roger Doudna, Chair of the Board